Infomercial Food Savers: Good Deal?

 For veggies and meats it works well.
 The whole operation is just a little more time consuming than throwing in a freezer bag.
 Overall, it can be a handy piece of equipment but shouldn't cost that much.

 We bought a food saver to use for packing our own food on long backpacking trips.
 We buy our freeze dried food in bulk and package it using the foodsaver.
 It provides an airtight seal and a small package that doesn't take up much room in the pack.
 Other than that, I don't use it because the cost per bag is much more expensive than the freezer bags I get at the supermarket.
 When I freeze my garden veggies, I just use a straw to suck the air out.
 I also, reuse the bags for other things.
 You can't do that with the foodsaver.

 I purchased the vacuum sealer that you are referring to, and it sent it back.
 I thought it was way too expensive and the parts looked like they wouldn't hold up.
 Besides, the bags are very expensive.
-If you are still considering purchasing a vacuum sealer, Danmark has one in their catalog for $29.99.
-It is worth a try for that amount.
-You have a 30 day return policy.
-Their replacement bags are around $19.99.

 The "Food Saver" by Tillia is the best I have ever used.
 I have tried several.
 You can even seal liquid foods if you freeze them in something else first, remove from container, then seal.
 No air, no mess.
 Above all else, no more spoiled or freezer burned food.